KDE/documentation-docs-kdenlive-org/exporting/render.rst

 Rendering
 =========

 ..
 TODO:
    * How to choose the correct output format and bit rate? * What to do for rendering lossless, for an iPhone, or whatever?
 (Dropdown containing targets like lossless/HQ/player)

-Rendering is the process where the edited clips are saved into a single complete video clip.
-During the rendering process the video can be compressed and converted to a number of different video formats (aka codecs).

-The rendering dialog is brought up from the render button |media-record| from selecting :menuselection:`Project --> Render` menu item or by the :kbd:`Ctrl + Enter` shortcut.
+The rendering dialog is brought up by selecting |media-record| Render... from the :menuselection:`Menu --> Project`, or by the :kbd:`Ctrl+Enter` default keyboard shortcut.

 Rendering Dialog